Friends of Goodwin Park (FOGP)

 Goodwin Park Golf Course Re-Opening: Click here for Hartford Courant article.

 Social Media for FOGP: One of our priorities is to upgrade our webpage, develop a presence on Facebook and establish a blog.
 If you have technical skills and would like to volunteer to be part of this effort please email or call president Mary McAtee.
 We have great ideas, lots of ambition, but are deficient in IT and social media expertise.
 You can offer as little or as much time as you prefer.

-Woods Path: The path through the woods that cuts off the corner at Ridge Road and Jordan Lane has finally been cleared of fallen trees and leaves as of June 6,2014.
+Woods Path: The path through the woods that cuts off the corner at Ridge Road and Jordan Lane has been cleared of fallen trees and leaves as of June 6,2014.
 The path was improved last year by the addition of a bench to rest on in the middle of the path.
 Click here for pictures The path has also been lined by branches from past fallen trees and has been raked clear of leaves from end to end.
 It is a great way to soak up a little nature in an urban area and it's also a good place to walk your dog.
 The lower end has a connecter path to the golf course road and a path to Jordan Lane so that it can be used by folks who like to walk around the park.
 As of July 8, 2013, Poison Ivy along the sides of the path has been sprayed.
 For directions to get to the path click here.

 New Concept Plan for park: President Mary McAtee has come up with a new concept plan for the future of Goodwin Park.
 Click here to read the plan.